DavidIrvine-TW/vapester/README.md

 # Vapester - Shopify 2.0 Template

-A from scratch custom Shopify 2.0 storefront template.
+A Shopify 2.0 storefront template.
 The Vapester storefront is a complete e-commerce solution.
 This multipage site includes product collections, search, filtering, cart and checkout pages.
 All store data is held and managed by the Shopify CMS.

 Built with vanilla tech: